-- Budget Constraints: I put this first because it is something to consider in any garden design.
-A small space garden should cost considerably less than its larger cousins, but there is still an expense.
+Growing some plants from seed or sowing seed directly in the garden might not give immediate gratification but will be cheaper than buying already established plants from the garden center.
 Don't forget to budget for any soil you must bring in or amend.
-If you have your heart set on expensive specimen plants, you may want to create your garden in stages, over a series of years.
+Also, if you have your heart set on any large, expensive specimen plants, you may want to create your garden in stages, over a series of years.

 - What types of plants will survive under the tree's shade and over its roots?

-Maintenance Requirements: Since this is a small space garden, maintenance will be less intensive.
+Because this is a small space garden, maintenance will be less intensive.
 But be honest with yourself about what you are willing to do.
 Your garden may look good initially, but many perennials need to be divided every few years or they will start to die out or perhaps squeeze out their neighbors.

-If you start by selecting only 3 different plants.
-You'll probably want at least 3 of each, so that's already 9 plants.
-Play with positioning them in the space and take it from there.
+Color preferences: Limit your plant choices to two to three colors, maybe even only two to three different types of plants.
+If you start by selecting only three different plants, you'll probably want at least three of each, so that's already nine plants.
+Play with positioning them in the space, and take it from there.
 You can always add more.

+Quantity: How many plants you need or want of each type depends upon the size of the space and the width or spread of the plant.
+There are two schools of thought about how densely to plant a new garden.
 If you want your garden to look mature and full its first year, you will need to space young plants more closely or buy larger plants.
 You will get an immediate impact, but you will also need to begin dividing sooner.

 If you have the patience to allow your garden to fill in slowly, you can leave room for the plants to grow into their new home and fill in temporarily with annuals.

 - 6–12-inch plant spread: two plants per square foot